datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 A subsequent :command:`datalad get -n path/to/longnow` will install the registered subdataset again, just as we did it in the example above.

-.. findoutmore:: More on datalad get
+But what about the ``-n`` option for :command:`datalad get`?
 Previously, we used :command:`datalad get` to get file content.
 However, :command:`get` can operate on more than just the level of *files* or *directories*.
 Instead, it can also operate on the level of *datasets*.
 Regardless of whether it is a single file (such as ``books/TLCL.pdf``) or a registered subdataset (such as ``recordings/longnow``), :command:`get` will operate on it to 1) install it -- if it is a not yet installed subdataset -- and 2) retrieve the contents of any files.
 That makes it very easy to get your file content, regardless of how your dataset may be structured -- it is always the same command, and DataLad blurs the boundaries between superdatasets and subdatasets.

 In the above example, we called :command:`datalad get` with the option ``-n/--no-data``.
 This option prevents that :command:`get` obtains the data of individual files or directories, thus limiting its scope to the level of datasets as only a :command:`datalad clone` is performed.
 Without this option, the command would have retrieved all of the subdatasets contents right away.
 But with ``-n/--no-data``, it only installed the subdataset to retrieve the meta data about file availability.

 To explicitly install all potential subdatasets *recursively*, that is, all of the subdatasets inside it as well, one can give the